 The following week l called her for a brief check-in conversation, and she began sharing with me about some pain she was experiencing.
 Someone in our family kept attacking her relentlessly and she couldn't get over the emotional.barrage.

 "Just listen to HER needs, mom!!
-What could she be needed?!!"
+What could she be needing?!"
 I passionately commanded.

 After this embarrassing realization, I decided to switch to what I know always works and never fails - empathy.
-I offered her empathy through some simple reflections and within 2 or 3 paraphrases came the resounding "that's it!
+I offered her empathy through some simple reflections and within two or three paraphrases of what I heard her saying came the resounding, "That's it!
 I have clarity!"

 When in doubt, empathize.

-I'm sharing this - not to intimidate by giving you the idea that even years after learning about empathy you'll still be telling at your loved ones - but to offer a playfulness and even self-empathy around the times when you "mess up," roadblock a connection, and get in the way of love.
-I'm sharing this to let you know that I'm not perfect, and I don't recommend expecting that from yourselves either.
+I'm sharing this, not to intimidate by giving you the idea that even years after learning about empathy you'll still be yelling at your loved ones, but to offer playfulness and even self-empathy around the times when you "mess up," roadblock a connection, and get in the way of love.
+I'm sharing this to let you know that I'm not perfect, and I don't recommend expecting that from yourself, either.